Need help managing your child’s behaviour?

 When a child displays these problems on most days for six months or more, this can put tremendous strain on families and relationships, and professional intervention may be needed.
 Disruptive behaviours become harder to change the older a child gets so seeking help early is important.

-In addition to our standard in-clinic treatment, we are currently offering Internet-delivered treatment in which interested and eligible families securely meet “face-to-face” with an experienced therapist over the Internet.
+In addition to providing standard in-clinic treatment, we also offer Internet-delivered treatment in which interested and eligible families securely meet “face-to-face” with an experienced therapist over the Internet.